Skip to main content

 Acknowledgements:

-This work was funded by the NASA Making Earth System Data Records for Use in Research Environments (MEaSUREs) program.
-We gratefully acknowledge ESA and the German Aerospace Centre (DLR), particularly Diego Loyola, for providing the GOME data used here.
+This work was funded by the NASA Making Earth System Data Records for Use in Research Environments (MEaSUREs) program (grant NNH17ZDA001N-MEASURES, MEASURES-0032).
+European Space Agency (ESA) and the German Aerospace Centre (DLR), particularly Diego Loyola, provided the GOME data used here.

 Data Characteristics